RobWar-code/tippit/README.md

 #### Entry into a gateway

-If the velocity of the ball exceeds 50 pixels/second then the ball jumps the gateway (indicated by a little vertical bounce) otherwise it strikes the edge of the platform which is three pixels high so that it reverses its horizontal velocity by an arbitrary 50%, it falls at G pixels per tick per tick to cover a vertical distance of 20 pixels.
+If the velocity of the ball exceeds 2 pixels/tick then the ball jumps the gateway (indicated by a little vertical bounce) otherwise it strikes the edge of the platform which is three pixels high so that it reverses its horizontal velocity by an arbitrary 50%, it falls at G pixels per tick per tick to cover a vertical distance of rowHeight pixels.
+We should also consider the bounce from the original side of the gateway, ie: if the residual horizontal velocity is such that it covers the width of the gateway before the ball has dropped clear.

+So suppose we take the width of the gateway to be ballDiameter (D) + 2 and the velocity of the ball V to be 1.5 pixels per tick, then clearly, the motion of the ball within the tick timeframe is visible.
+So we must display the descent, rather than generalising it.

 ## Schedule